 Teenager charged with murder of 15-year-old boy stabbed to death at school

-Harvey Willgoose died after the incident at All Saints Catholic High School.
+Harvey Willgoose died after the incident at All Saints Catholic High School in Sheffield.

 Your support helps us to tell the story